Control4D: Efficient 4D Portrait Editing with Text

 \subsection{Quantitative Experiment}

 We conducted quantitative experiments in 5 static and 4 dynamic scenarios.
 The results are presented in Tab.~\ref{tab:quan_expr}.
-First, we compare Instructpix2pix and ControlNet in the context of portrait editing.
+First, we compare the diffusion-based editor including Instructpix2pix~\cite{Brooks22} and ControlNet~\cite{Zhang22} in the context of portrait editing.
 ControlNet exhibited better consistency between the subject and the editing prompt than Instructpix2pix.
-We further compared our method, Control4D, with the baseline approach and Instruct Nerf2Nerf.
-Our method and baseline, along with the assistance of ControlNet, achieved superior consistency in terms of editing prompt.
-Additionally, we evaluated the Fréchet Inception Distance (FID) metric.
-The results revealed that our method outperformed the baseline and Instruct Nerf2Nerf~\cite{Instruct-NeRF2NeRF} significantly, demonstrating the effectiveness of our 4D GAN to generate high-quality and realistic effects.
+We further compared our method, Control4D, with the baseline approaches including Tensor4D, Tensor4D+GAN, and GaussianPlanes to validate the efficiency of our proposed representation and GAN.
+We evaluated the Fréchet Inception Distance (FID) metric~\cite{heusel2017gans} between the edited dataset and generated images.
+We also compute CLIP cosine similarity~\cite{CLIP} between the generated images and text.
+Compared with Tensor4D and Tensor4D+GAN, our method achieves superior performance, which demonstrates the efficiency of GaussianPlanes.
+The results also reveals that our method outperforms the baseline and InstructNeRF2NeRF~\cite{Instruct-NeRF2NeRF} significantly, demonstrating the effectiveness of our proposed 4D editing pipeline.